MaxTkachuk03/loopcare-frontend-local/README.md

 TODO I think we can delete windows, linux, macos, web folders.

 To run Android you need to start it with Android studio opened from the Android folder.
-To run IOS: `flutter run -v --flavor=dev --debug` then choose device and / or simulator
+To run IOS: `
+` then choose device and / or simulator

 ## Hot reloading during development

 Instead of running `flutter run`, select the device you want to use and select `Flutter attach` button in top right.
 This will trigger a build, then is you save or press hot reload app refreshes.

+## Flutter inspector

+1. In Android Studio click the `Flutter inspector` button in right button bar.
+2. Then open in browser.

 ## Switching branches

 I needed to run `dart run build_runner build` in project root when I switched between branches to generate specific files.
 Otherwise the app would not compile.

+## Get firebase login token

+1. Install firebase cli using `npm install -g firebase-tools`
+2. Then `firebase login:ci --no-localhost` -> this will trigger a login dialog in the browser.
+3. Visit the url that is provided, go through the steps
+4. Enter the code you get in the browser in the CLI
+5. You get the token - you need this in the following step

 ## Setup fastlane